otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 section of the OTRv4 specification.
 It is used to authenticate contexts to prevent attacks that rebind the DAKE transcript into different contexts.

-Note that varible length fields are encoded as DATA.
+Note that variable length fields are encoded as DATA.
 If `phi` is a string, it will be encoded in UTF-8.

 To make sure both participants has the same phi during DAKE, sort the instance